andreimerlescu/andreimerlescu/TOPOBUILDER.md

 app.config.Validate(app)
 ```

 In order to understand what this line is doing — and why it can take up to 6 minutes to complete depending on topology size — let's look under the hood.
+Shall we?

 Let's begin with what `Application` is, so we can see what `app.config` is talking about.